ddrcode/charon/docs/qmk.md

 ### Protocol

 Charon uses a trivial *protocol* for exchanging data with QMK.
-As per specification each data packet is 32-bytes long.
-We reserve byte 0 as function identifier.
-The 256 functions limit should be more than enough for Charon purposes.
-Here is the description of currently used protocol.
+As per QMK specification: each data packet is exactly 32-bytes long.
+Charon uses byte 0 as function identifier, that gives 256 functions max – more than enough for Charon purposes.

+There is a separate protocoal for messages sent from QMK to Charon and separate for opposite direction.
+In case of corresponding functions (request/response-like behavior) the same function id is used.

+#### QMK -> Charon direction

 | Byte 0  |  Name          | Description                                                | Status |
 |---------|--------------|------------------------------------------------------------|--------|